Frank Sinatra: Early life

 Sinatra's mother, Dolly, was energetic and driven; biographers believe that she was the dominant factor in the development of her son's personality and self-confidence.
 Sinatra's fourth wife, Barbara, would later claim that Dolly "knocked him around a lot" when he was a child.
 Dolly became influential in Hoboken and in local Democratic Party circles.
-She worked as a midwife, and according to Sinatra biographer Kitty Kelley, ran an illegal abortion service for Italian Catholic girls, for which she was nicknamed "Hatpin Dolly".
-(Note: Dolly was reportedly arrested six or seven times and convicted twice for providing illegal abortions, the first of which was in 1937.)
-She had a gift for languages and served as a local interpreter.
+During the Great Depression, Dolly provided money to her son for outings with friends and to buy expensive clothes, resulting in neighbors describing him as the "best-dressed kid in the neighborhood".

 Sinatra's illiterate father, Marty, was a bantamweight boxer who later worked at the Hoboken Fire Department, working his way up to captain.
 Due to his illiteracy, Marty stressed the importance of a "complete and full" education and had instilled in his son the desire to become a civil engineer and enroll at Stevens Institute of Technology in Hoboken.
 Sinatra spent much time at his parents' tavern in Hoboken, (Note: In 1920, Prohibition of alcohol became law in the US.
 Dolly and Marty ran a tavern during those years, allowed to operate openly by local officials who refused to enforce the law.) working on his homework and occasionally singing for spare change.
-During the Great Depression, Dolly provided money to her son for outings with friends and to buy expensive clothes, resulting in neighbors describing him as the "best-dressed kid in the neighborhood".
-Excessively thin and small as a child and young man, Sinatra's skinny frame later became a staple of jokes during stage shows.